A Step into the Past

 A Step into the Past is a 2001 Hong Kong television series produced by TVB and based on Huang Yi's novel of the same Chinese title.
 The series tells the story of a 21st-century Hong Kong VIPPU Inspector who travels back in time to the Warring States period of ancient China.
 He is involved in a number of important historical events that leads to the first unification of China under the Qin dynasty.
 The series' first original broadcast ran from 15 October to 7 December 2001 on the TVB Jade network in Hong Kong.

-A film sequel to the series, titled Back to the Past, is currently in post-production.
+A film sequel to the series, titled Back to the Past was theatrically released on 31 December 2025.

 Plot

 21st century Hong Kong

 Hong Siu-lung is a 21st-century VIPPU Inspector in Hong Kong.
 In the first episode, Hong and his colleagues stand guard at an exhibition of the First Emperor's Terracotta Army.
 One of Hong's colleagues notices that one of the terracotta warriors bears a striking resemblance to Hong.
 Moments later, wealthy businessman Lee Siu-chiu is attacked and held hostage at the museum by a madman who had suffered losses in the stock market.
 Hong rescues Lee and defuses the crisis.

 Hong is unhappy despite his success in his career.
 He has just broken up with his girlfriend, Chun Ching, after a seven-year-long relationship.
 She insisted that they wed but he preferred to continue their relationship without a proper marriage.
 Chun married another man and Hong becomes depressed.